compsciacademy/fulltime-program-2021-Q2/Week02/Week03/Day11/README.md

 ## Exercise 01

 Create a list of features that the game should support.
+Let's follow this rule: Our MVP (Minimal Viable Product) is also going to be our MAF (Maximum Available Features).
+That is, do not add any features unless they are absolutely necessary, e.g. A Player must have a Cat to enter into a competition.

 When someone starts the game, they are prompted to find or create their player character.